Roe v Wade decision takes center stage at Wisconsin Democratic Party convention

 The only Republican running for the seat is Derrick Van Orden, who lost to Kind in 2020 and was criticized by Democrats for being in Washington, D.C., during the Jan.
 6, 2021, insurrection.

-District 2 Rep. Mark Pocan said holding onto Kind's district will be critical to maintain the party's slim four-seat majority in Congress.
+U.S. Rep. Mark Pocan, D-Black Earth, said holding on to Kind’s district will be critical to maintain the party’s slim four-seat majority in Congress.

-"If we don’t hold Ron Kind's swing seat, we likely don’t hold that majority," Pocan, D-Black Earth, said.
+“If we don’t hold Ron Kind’s swing seat, we likely don’t hold that majority,” Pocan said.

-Ann Roe, who is running against Steil this November, also spoke to the significance of women's reproductive health on the ballot.
+Ann Roe, who is running against Steil in November, also spoke to the significance of women’s reproductive health on the ballot.

 “As the parent of two children, one of whom woke up with fewer rights than she had yesterday, I am sickened and I am angry,” Roe said.